dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

    - The grade of the bed, which likely reflects the quality and type of care received, is an important factor.
 Higher bed grades usually indicate more intensive care and longer stays.

 5. **Available Extra Rooms in Hospital**:
-   - The availability of extra rooms in the hospital also impacts the length of stay.
+   - The availability of extra rooms in the hospital impacts the length of stay.
 Hospitals with more available rooms might be able to accommodate patients for longer periods.

 6. **Type of Admission (Emergency, Trauma)**:
    - Emergency and trauma admissions are linked to longer stays, reflecting the severity and immediate need for intensive care in such cases.